nmningmei/metacognition/README.md

 from the output of the R lmer package:

 coefficient of confidence at time 1 = 0.06531, t(8192.99) = 5.67,p = 1.781e-07

-For pairwise comparison at each time:

-There exists a significant difference between confidence and awareness at time 1, t(8267.15) = 3.420, p = 7.540e-03

-The difference between confidence and correctness is not significant, t(8416.47) = 2.186, p = 0.3459

-The difference between awareness and confidence is not significant, t(8306.52) = -1.086, p = 1.0000

-The difference between correctness and awareness is not significant, t(8490.64) = 1.033, p = 1.0000

-The difference between awareness and correctness is not significant, t(8547.14) = -0.969, p = 1.0000

-The difference between confidence and correctness is not significant, t(8445.40) = 0.663, p = 1.0000

-The difference between confidence and awareness is not significant, t(8339.17) = 0.615, p = 1.0000

-The difference between correctness and awareness is not significant, t(8558.73) = 0.427, p = 1.0000

-The difference between correctness and confidence is not significant, t(8437.78) = 0.263, p = 1.0000

-The difference between confidence and awareness is not significant, t(8338.37) = 0.183, p = 1.0000

-The difference between correctness and awareness is not significant, t(8564.31) = -0.079, p = 1.0000

-The difference between correctness and confidence is not significant, t(8431.71) = -0.039, p = 1.0000